hautelook/hautelook.github.io/roles/index.md

 ## Engineer

-The primary job of an engineer at HauteLook is to create quality solutions to business problems, ideally in the most pragmatic way possible.
+The primary job of an engineer at HauteLook is to ship a lot of excellent code as quickly as possible that has a positive impact for our customers and colleagues.
+An engineer should create quality solutions to business problems in the most pragmatic way possible.
 Value [bazaar over cathedral](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar).
+Value [flexibility over reusability](citation needed).

-An engineer should focus on learning the technology and best practices very well so they are self-sufficient within the team.
-A good indication of self-sufficiency is how well your Pull Requests are received by your colleagues.
-Only when an engineer is largely self-sufficient should they start to optimize the speed at which they develop.
-Speed of development should not compromise the quality of the code.
+An engineer should focus on learning the technology and best practices to become an effective contribtor on your team.
+A good indication of effectiveness is how well your Pull Requests are received by your colleagues.
+Once an engineer has proven to be an effective member of the team, the engineer should start fulfilling one or two responsibilities of a [senior engineer](#senior-engineer).

-Some Engineer responsibilities:
+Responsibilities:

    1. Participate as team member in creating user stories.
    1. Participate as team member in estimating the complexity and/or needed development and testing time of user stories.
-   1. Design and implement solutions defined by user stories.
+   1. Design and implement the simplest solutions to problems defined by user stories.
    1. Act as a responsible custodian of our software:
       1. Only deliberately introduce technical debt, communicating when this is happening and why.
       1. Adhere to HauteLook-identified best development, testing and documentation practices.
       1. Help to identify and socialize additional best practices and challenge misguided ones (even those currently accepted as best practices).
    1. Share in the ownership of the finished/live product, ensuring it actually accomplishes what it is supposed to do.

-Once an engineer has proven to be an effective member of the team, the engineer should start fulfilling one or two responsibilities of a [senior engineer](#senior-engineer).
+   1. Actively seek help from others when blocked.

 ### QA Engineer